Important Information

 Data you give to us

-This covers data given by you as well as data provided by people linked with you or your business’s product or service, or people working on your behalf.
-This could mean a joint account holder, trustee, or fellow company director.
+This covers data that you give, and data provided by people linked with you or your business’s product or service, or people working on your behalf.

 • When you apply for our products and services